bright/new-www/_posts/2017-12-11-injectable-android-viewmodels.md

 > error: [dagger.android.AndroidInjector.inject(T)] java.util.Map<java.lang.Class<? extends android.arch.lifecycle.ViewModel>,? extends javax.inject.Provider<android.arch.lifecycle.ViewModel>> cannot be provided without an @Provides-annotated method.

 This map's entries consist of a key - a class of any view model and a value - a `Provider` of any view model.
-Obviously, we must feed the map with the corresponding `Provider` for every view model, e.g. `Class<ViewModelA> -> Provider<ViewModelA>`.
-With such map the factory will be able to easily return an instance of any view model with all its dependencies fulfilled by Dagger.
+Obviously, we must feed the map with the corresponding `Provider`s for every view model, e.g. `ViewModelA -> Provider<ViewModelA>`.
+With such a map the factory will be able to easily return an instance of any view model with all its dependencies fulfilled by Dagger.

 In order to generate the map we need two elements: a map key definition and a module with view model _bindings_.